jparkerweb/embedding-utils/README.md

 ### Quantization

 Reduce embedding precision for storage and memory efficiency.
+Essential when scaling to millions of vectors -- 10M embeddings at 1536 dims takes ~57 GB as float32, but only ~14 GB as int8, fitting on a single machine with less than 1% accuracy loss.

 | Type | Bits | Size vs float32 | Input Range | Precision Loss | Best for |
 |------|:----:|:---------------:|:-----------:|:--------------:|----------|